mbusigin/disbatch/README.md

 Disbatch 4 is a scalable distributed batch processing framework using MongoDB.
-It runs on one-to-many nodes (servers), where each node handles hundreds to thousands of concurrent tasks for one or more plugins.
+It runs on one-to-many Disbatch Execution Nodes (DEN), where each DEN handles hundreds to thousands of concurrent tasks for one or more plugins.
 Disbatch 4 can be updated and restarted as needed to deploy changes without interrupting currently running tasks.

-The Disbatch 4 daemon starts independent tasks using the specified plugin, and a separate process provides the Disbatch Command Interface for the JSON REST API and web browser interface.
+Each DEN starts independent tasks using the specified plugin, and a separate process provides the Disbatch Command Interface (DCI) for the JSON REST API and web browser interface.

 This is almost a complete rewrite of Disbatch 3, written by Matt Busigin.